rrivirr/rriv-cloud/README.md

 AWS is used sparingly.
 Its main purpose is to act as the guardian of our Vault root token.
 For this, we have some very basic infrastructure captured in Terraform as well, stored again in DigitalOcean statefiles.

 ## How-Tos
+### Deployment order

+1. TODO: Terraform to set up SSO users and provision the environment accounts from the management account: rriv-dev, etc
+2. Terraform postgres module, keycloak-bootstrap-creds, vault cluster and rriv cluster modules
+3. Helm resources for the Vault cluster
+4.

 ### First-time setup
 In order to get set up with k8s, you must first be able to run the terraform.
 The tf maintains the k8s cluster itself and everything around it.
 Helm maintains everything inside the cluster.